Search: 2022 results

 See how he scattered his lightning about him; he has covered the depths of the sea.

-The wonderful works of Him who is perfect in knowledge,
+those wonderful works of Him who has perfect knowledge?

-How thy garments are warm, when he quieteth the earth by the south wind?
+How thy garments are warm, In the quieting of the earth from the south?

 How may he have knowledge of my desire for talk with him? or did any man ever say, May destruction come on me?